Javascript is not enabled.

 Why is vibriosis called a flesh-eating disease?

 V. vulnificus infections can be severe, causing the flesh around an open wound to die.
-Such a condition, known as necrotizing fasciitis, can require intensive care or limb amputations, and about 1 in 5 people with this infection die, sometimes within a day or two of becoming ill, according to the CDC.
+Such a condition, known as necrotizing fasciitis, can require intensive care or limb amputations, and about 1 in 5 people with this infection die, sometimes within a day or two of becoming ill, according to the Centers for Disease Control and Prevention (CDC).

 The bacteria can invade the bloodstream of immunocompromised individuals, causing a severe and life-threatening illness with symptoms including fever, chills, decreased blood pressure (septic shock) and blistering skin lesions, according to the Florida Department of Health.